Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Experiment

-Figure~\ref{fig:per_step} shows the performance metrics of the proposed model on different future time steps.
+Figure~\ref{fig:per_step} and Figure~\ref{fig:per_step_rmse} show the performance metrics of the proposed model on different future time steps.
 Due to the sliding window mechanism shown in Figure~\ref{fig:Sliding_window}, not all observations have prediction results on all future time steps.
-For example, the first observation in test set only has prediction results on the first future time step and the last observation only has prediction results on the last future time step.
-So, only observations with prediction on all future time steps are calculated in this part to make sure the fairness of comparison, which causes a slight difference with overall results in performance metrics.
+For example, the first observation in the test set only has the prediction result on the first future time step and the last observation only has the prediction result on the last future time step.
+So, only observations with predictions on all future time steps are considered in this section to make sure the fairness of comparison, which causes a slight difference with overall results in performance metrics.
 The result indicates that both absolute and relative errors remain in a narrow band across the forecast horizon, suggesting stable long-term performance.
-The MAE fluctuates gently between \textbf{6.40}-\textbf{6.47}~h, while MAPE stays within \textbf{17.82\%}-\textbf{18.00\%}.
-No abrupt spikes or outliers appear in the horizon, showing that the model’s error profile is smooth, bounded, and robust over time.
+The MAE fluctuates gently between \textbf{6.40}--\textbf{6.47}~h, while MAPE stays within \textbf{17.82\%}--\textbf{18.00\%} and RMSE keeps between \textbf{13.00}--\textbf{13.30}~h.
+No abrupt spikes or outliers appear in the horizon, showing that the model's error profile is smooth, bounded, and robust over time.